Motiva-AI/stepwise/README.md

 ## Stepwise

 Stepwise is an idiomatic Clojure library for [AWS Step Functions](https://aws.amazon.com/step-functions/).
-Use it to coordinate processes in distributed systems with AWS handling state, branching, and retries.
+Use it to coordinate asynchronous, distributed processes with AWS managing state, branching, and retries.
 Features:

  * Lightly sugared EDN representation of the [Amazon States Language](https://states-language.net/spec.html)
  * Activity task polling and handling ready for [component](https://github.com/stuartsierra/component) (or similar)